 - 2B A local neuromuscular dysfunction of the muscle

-- 3A Minor localized muscle tear less than 1 muscle
+- 3A Minor local muscle tear less than 1 muscle bundle

-- 3B Moderately large muscle tear, multiple muscle bundles involved in the injury
+- 3B Medium-sized muscle tear, multiple muscle bundles involved in the injury

 - 4 (Sub)total muscle tear, avulsion fracture

-- Muscle bruising due to severe impact with person or object from outside
+- Muscle contusion due to severe collision with outside person or object

 Groin pain can also be caused by a tendon injury.
 We call this a tendinopathy of the adductors.
-Previously, it was also called tendonitis.
-An acute tendonitis is called a tendinitis.
+Previously, it was also called tendinitis.
+An acute tendonitis is called tendinitis.
 Itis a suffix in the medical world indicating which part is inflamed.
 Tendo is tendon in Latin.
 So inflammation of the tendon.
 The irritation is from overuse and not from any other condition in the body.
-So you don't have a fever with this type of inflammation.
-Sometimes this accompanies an injury to the lower abdominal muscles.
-Often the complaints start with some stiffness before and after sports.
-After that, the pain is often continuously present during sports.
-Performance is often reduced and eventually you will no longer be able to perform your sport.
-Sometimes there can be swelling.
-Scientific research indicates that after the inflammatory phase, eccentric training is necessary to rebuild the quality of the tendon tissue.
-Eccentric training means that you provide power while the muscle lengthens.
-In this way, the tendon is stimulated to produce stronger new fibers in the correct tension load of the tendon.
-This allows the forces to be transferred back to the bone properly.
+So you also don't have a fever with this form of inflammation.
+Sometimes this is accompanied by an injury to the lower abdominal muscles.
+Often the symptoms begin with some stiffness before and after exercise.
+After that, the pain is often continuous during sports.
+Performance often decreases and eventually performing your sport is no longer possible.
+Sometimes there may be swelling.
+Scientific research indicates that after the inflammation phase, eccentric training is necessary to rebuild the quality of the tendon tissue.
+Eccentric training means that you deliver force while lengthening the muscle.
+In this way, the tendon is stimulated to produce stronger new fibers in the proper tensile load of the tendon.
+This allows the forces to be properly transferred back to the bone.

 Risk factors for developing a groin injury